-State Appropriations: Michigan appropriated $80 million per year for adult education in Fiscal Years 1997 to 2001, decreased funding slightly in the following years, and then slashed funding to $20 million in FY 2004.
-Adult education appropriations have been held at $22 million for the past several years—a 74% reduction from 2001.
-Federal funding has not increased significantly to make up for the loss in state funding, so total funding for adult education in Michigan has been reduced by 64% since 2001, not accounting for inflation (Fig. 8).
+State Appropriations: Michigan appropriated $80 million per year for adult education in budget years 1997 to 2001, decreased funding slightly in the following years, and then slashed funding to $20 million in budget year 2004.
+Adult education appropriations remained flat at $22 million for several years before being increased to $23.75 million beginning in 2016—a 70% reduction from 2001.
+Federal funding has not increased significantly to make up for the loss in state funding, so total funding for adult education in Michigan has dropped 61% since 2001, not accounting for inflation (Fig. 8).

-Administrative Set-Aside: Although the $22 million the Legislature appropriated for FY 2015 is the same as the past several years, adult education providers are actually receiving a 5% cut, to $20.9 million.
+Administrative Set-Aside: Although the Legislature increased the adult education appropriation from $22 million to $25 million beginning in budget year 2016, it continued the practice begun in budget year 2015 of cutting funds to providers by 5%, bringing the amount to $23.75 million.
 This is because adult education is now allocated through regional fiduciaries rather than directly to providers, and 5% of the existing base funding for adult education is now set aside for regional administration of the grant dollars.
-While it may make sense to have an administrative set-aside for the fiduciary entities, the state should appropriate additional funds for this purpose rather than take it directly from adult education providers.
+While it may make sense to provide administrative funding to fiduciaries, the state should appropriate additional funds for this purpose rather than take it from adult education providers.

 Michigan needs to expand the number of programs available to adults who have not completed high school, and facilitate student success by providing adult education in contextualized contexts as discussed previously.
 Likewise, because beginning literacy students are among the least skilled and most economically vulnerable of adult education students, providing literacy instruction in the context of the workplace or as a two-generation strategy can help those participants succeed at higher rates.

-Dividing the total funding appropriated each fiscal year from FY 2000 through 2014 by the number of students served each of those years shows that the state pays approximately $1,240 per individual adult education student.
-Because most students attend adult education part time, this works out to roughly the same amount that school districts are supposed to receive per adult education full-time equivalent student ($2,850).15 Unfortunately, because funding levels to districts are based on the previous year’s enrollments, districts that have more registrations than the prior year have to work with much less than $2,850 per FTE.
+Dividing the total funding appropriated each fiscal year from FY 2012-13 through 2016–17 by the number of students served each of those years shows that the state pays approximately $1,255 per individual adult education student.
+Unfortunately, because funding levels to districts are based on the previous year’s enrollments, districts that have more registrations than the prior year have to work with much less than $1,255 per student.
 This puts them in the position of having to either turn students away or to be constrained in the type of instruction they can offer or the materials they can use.

-From Program Year 2009-10 to 2013-14, when adult education received state and federal funds totaling between $35.1 million and $36.7 million per year, the state served an average of 28,275 adult education students per year.
-Assuming a cost of $1,240 per student, if total funding were to be increased by $10 million, then the state could serve approximately 8,000 more students—a 28% increase to 36,600 students.
-If the 8,000 additional students were between the ages of 25 and 44, then the percentage of individuals that age without a high school diploma or GED who are enrolled in adult education would go from 6.4% to 10%.
+From Program Years 2012-13 to 2016-17, when adult education received state and federal funds totaling between $35 million and $38 million per year, the state served an average of 28,656 adult education students per year.
+Assuming a cost of $1,255 per student, if total funding were to be increased by $5 million, then the state could serve almost 4,000 more students—a 14% increase to 36,639 students.
+If the 4,000 additional students were between the ages of 25 and 44, then the percentage of individuals that age without a high school diploma or GED who are enrolled in adult education would go from 6% to 10%.

 Increase Adult Education Funding